An outline of the process

 Second reading and committee of the whole debate

-A senator may make a second reading speech of up to 15 minutes and a further contribution to any second reading amendment moved after they speak (see below).
-Senators who speak after an amendment is moved are taken to be speaking to it.
+A senator may make a second reading speech of up to 15 minutes and a further contribution to any second reading amendment moved after they speak.
 The second reading debate goes to the principles of a bill.
 It is opened by a minister who outlines the policies and rationale of the bill and is usually closed by a minister who may respond to issues or concerns raised during the debate.

 Debate in committee of the whole is a flexible and interactive process in which the details of the bill are queried and amendments are moved, debated and determined.
-Although a senator may speak for up to 10 minutes at a time and there is no limit to the number of times a senator can speak on a question if other speakers are also participating, most contributions in committee are short.
+Although a senator may speak for up to 10 minutes at a time and there is no limit to the number of times a senator can speak, most contributions in committee are short.

 What is the "cut-off"?

-The cut-off (standing order 111(5)) is a procedure developed by the Senate to prevent an end-of sittings rush of legislation.
+The cut-off (standing order 111(5)) is a procedure to prevent an end-of sittings rush of legislation.
 For a bill to be considered by the Senate during a period of sittings (the current period), it must have been introduced in either House in a previous period of sittings.
-In addition, if it was introduced in the House of Representatives in a previous period of sittings, it must be received by the Senate before two-thirds of the current period expires.
+In addition, if it was introduced in the House of Representatives in a previous period of sittings, it must be received by the Senate in the first two-thirds of the current period.
 A period of sittings is any period during which the Senate is not adjourned for more than 20 days.
+The final day of the first two-thirds of a sitting period is indicated on the sitting calendar with a scissor icon and any bill received by the Senate after this day will be subject to the cut-off procedure.

 The Senate may exempt particular bills from the cut-off, allowing them to be considered during the current period.
-Requests for exemption usually take the form of a notice of motion (see Guide No. 8—Notices of Motion) and must be accompanied by an explanation of the need for exemption.
-Occasionally an exemption will be moved by leave, or after a suspension of standing orders.
+Requests for exemption usually take the form of a notice of motion (see Guide No. 8—Notices of motion) and must be accompanied by an explanation of the need for exemption.

 What role do committees play in the consideration of legislation?

-When bills are referred to a committee, the committee usually takes evidence from the minister, officials, interest groups and affected individuals and reports to the Senate.
-Although the committees may not amend bills, there is nothing to prevent them recommending amendments and the Senate adopting the recommendations.
+When a bill is referred to a committee, the committee usually takes evidence from the minister, officials, interest groups and affected individuals and reports to the Senate.
+Although the committees may not amend bills, they may recommend amendments for adoption by the Senate.

 Referring bills to committees